“They had me in bed making love to the girl…close, like baked beans”

 Robert Aldrich, the director, whose previous film was the slightly more macho The Dirty Dozen, decided to include actual customers rather than extras when they filmed scenes in the club.
 Gina, Smithy and the regulars performed stiffly and uncomfortably in front of the camera but when the film was released, for a lot of people, this was the first glimpse of a hidden lesbian sub-culture they had ever seen.

 When Beryl Reid was first introduced to The Gateways she said;

 If I had been here before I did the play I’d never have done it.
 I didn’t realise they held each other and went to the gent’s loo.

 Reid, when shown the script for the film, also baulked at the sex scenes (the original play had none, in fact when Robert Aldrich first went to see the play he didn’t realise it was about lesbians at all) and said;

 The Killing of Sister George can’t be said to be exactly a ‘positive’ view of lesbianism and indeed a critic at the time it was released, suggested that the film ‘dealt with lesbians entirely through the eyes of heterosexual males’.
-However it was a groundbreaking film in many ways and I think, despite the somewhat cliched dialogue and the stereotypical butch/femme relationships it portrayed, the movie only condemned or criticised the various characters’ foibles and hypocrisies and not really their sexuality.
-Aldrich said of Beryl Reid’s character;
+It was a groundbreaking film in many ways and despite the somewhat cliched dialogue, the movie only condemned or criticised the various characters’ foibles and hypocrisies and not really their sexuality.
+Aldrich said of the character played by Beryl Reid;

 The scenes Aldrich filmed at The Gateways were actually notable for their lack of sensationalism (unlike other films at the time trying to cover similar subject matters) and showed the regulars dancing, drinking and flirting just like any other londoners in any other London club.